Protection of Children at Lesley University

 Program supervisors are encouraged to supplement this training to meet the specific needs of their programs.
 Additional topics may include first aid/CPR and safety/security protocols.

 All staff and volunteers must also be familiar with the University’s Community Standards of Conduct and Discrimination, Harassment, and Sexual Violence Policy.

 For more information on training topics and materials, contact Human Resources.

 Participant Agreements, Waivers, and Other Documents

 Children and their parents or legal guardians must submit required agreements and forms before participating in programs.
 These agreements and forms may include a participation agreement that includes a release, health form, emergency contact form, proof of medical insurance, photo and recording release, and participant code of conduct.
 For copies of agreements and forms, contact the University General Counsel.

 Transportation of children by faculty, staff, students, volunteers, or others (e.g. contracted vendors) may occur only if it follows a written transportation plan developed by the program and reviewed by the University General Counsel.
 In general, transportation of children should be carried out by a contracted vendor.
 The University General Counsel should review the contract.

 Reports of Known or Suspected Abuse or Neglect of Children

 The University expects anyone participating in programs involving children (including faculty, staff, students, and volunteers) who knows, suspects, or receives information indicating that a child has been abused or neglected, or who has other concerns about the safety of children, to immediately inform Lesley’s Public Safety Office at 617-349-8888 or call 911.
 This includes not just information or suspicions relating to on-campus conduct, but also suspected abuse or neglect by a parent, guardian, or caretaker.
 Lesley’s Public Safety Office is the University’s designated agent to receive such reports and will make required reports to state or local agencies, including the Department of Children and Families (“DCF”), as necessary.

-Information about the warning signs of child abuse and neglect can be found in the University’s Guidelines on Interacting with Children and at https://www.mass.gov/info-details/warning-signs-of-child-abuse-and-neglect.
+Information about the warning signs of child abuse and neglect can be found in the University's Guidelines on Interacting with Children and at https://www.mass.gov/info-details/warning-signs-of-child-abuse-and-neglect.